-2.9 Enrolment in and Transfer within Membership ClassesUpon admission to membership, the General Secretary must place the Member in the appropriate class of membership, and as the circumstances or qualifications of members change, the General Secretary must transfer a Member from one class of membership to another.
+2.9 Enrolment in and Transfer within Membership Classes

+- a.
+Upon admission to membership, the General Secretary must place the Member in the appropriate class of membership, and as the circumstances or qualifications of members change, the General Secretary must transfer a Member from one class of membership to another. - b.
+Despite Section 2.10, the membership database is to include membership data for members that have ceased to be a member for at least 7 years, and must also include the reason for membership cessation and date of cessation.. - c.
+The membership database shall meet the requirements of the Privacy Act 2020 or its successor.